 Uninspired.
 Inspiration may be hard to come by right now.
 If that’s the case, keep reading the Brand Insight Blog.
 Hire us to infuse some new thinking into your operation.
 Or better yet, schedule a retreat to Bend, Oregon for a nice, safe change of scenery and a huge dose of branding inspiration.

-No one is unaffected by the pandemic, but you can choose to be undeterred by it.
+No one was unaffected by the COVID pandemic, but you can choose to be undeterred by it.

 You can be unflappable.
 You can be undeniably determined to succeed, regardless of what’s going on.